CalixBarrus/ConDySta/data/sources-and-sinks/README.txt

 SS-Bench.txt, SS-GooglePlayLogin.txt, SS-GooglePlayLogin.txt are taken from Zhang's 2021 paper "Analyzing Android Taint Analysis Tools: FlowDroid, Amandroid, and DroidSafe"
+They are the S/S lists used for their experiments on DroidBench, GooglePlayBench apps 1-19 and GooglePlayBench apps 20-25, respectively.

 TODO: they further specify which sources & sinks are used by which apps, a detail that we aren't supporting.

 source-sinks-from-fossdroid-ground-truth.txt is for the dataset from Mordahl's 2021 paper "The Impact of Tool Configuration Spaces on the Evaluation of Configurable Taint Analysis for Android"